syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 The Employee details are displayed in the Diagram as follows.

-{% include image.html url="/js/Diagram/Getting-Started_images/Getting-Started_img3.png" Caption="Employee Details"%}
+{% include image.html url="/js/Diagram/Getting-Started_images/Getting-Started_img3.png" %}